ctds-usyd/scopus/README.md

 The loading script should ideally be on the same machine as the source data, which can remain zipped (but not encrypted; see below) for the process to run.
+If it is not on the same machine, it should be mounted/mapped locally.

 The loading script need not be on the same machine as the target database.